rioualen/gene-regulation/doc/tutorials.rst

-Genomic analysis of the scc2-4 mutant in budding yeast
+Integration: ChIP-seq and RNA-seq workflows
 ----------------------------------------------------------------

-Presentation
+Case: Genomic analysis of the scc2-4 mutant in budding yeast
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Reference**